borglab/gtsam/README.md

 networks as the underlying computing paradigm rather than sparse matrices.

-GTSAM is not (yet) open source: See COPYING & LICENSE
+GTSAM is open source under the BSD license, see the `LICENSE` file.

-Please see the `examples/` directory and the USAGE file for examples on how to use GTSAM.
+Please see the `examples/` directory and the `USAGE` file for examples on how to use GTSAM.

 The library is organized according to the following directory structure: